 For example, your iPhone or iPad may transmit alerts to nearby electronic devices and to remote electronic devices such as electronic devices at emergency services facilities.
 These alerts may contain maps and graphical representations of buildings in which smoke has been detected.

-It is also possible that Motion detectors and other sensors and circuitry embedded in your iPhone may be used in determining whether electronic devices are being used by users and may be used in determining where the electronic devices are located.
-Alerts may contain information on the location of detected smoke and building occupants.
+It is also possible that Motion detectors and other sensors and circuitry embedded in your iPhone may be used in determining whether electronic devices are being used and determines where those electronic devices are located.
+Alerts could even contain information on the location of detected smoke and building occupants.

-According to this patent filed by Apple (9,332,099) in Nov 2015, the idevices may use information from sensors and other components to determine whether or not a user of an electronic device is present in the vicinity of an electronic device.
+According to this patent filed by Apple (9,332,099) in Nov 2015, the iDevices may use information from sensors, aritifical intelligence engines, and other components to determine whether or not a user of an electronic device is present in the vicinity of an electronic device.

 For example, if a motion sensor detects motion of your iPhone, it can be concluded that the device is being carried or otherwise handled by a user.
 As another example, if touch commands and button presses are being supplied to an electronic device, or if the electronic device is being used to conduct a telephone call or handle other user activity, it may be concluded that the user is present in the vicinity of an electronic device.